calvinhychu/YourTwitchClips/README.md

   cd YourTwitchClips
 ```
 ### Chaging client_ID and secret_key
-1. Change client_id variable in YourTwitchClips/react/src/components/Home.js to your client_ID .
+1. Change client_id variable in line 9 of YourTwitchClips/react/src/components/Home.js to your client_ID .
 2. Change client_id variable in line 21 of YourTwitchClips/node/index.js to your client_ID.
 3. Change client_secret variable in line 1 of YourTwitchClips/node/secret_key.js to your client_secret.

-### To run React (client-side):
+### Run React (client-side):

 ```bash
   cd react
   npm install
   npm start
 ```
-React server should be hosted at http://localhost:3000/
+React server should now be hosted at http://localhost:3000/

-### To run React (server):
+### Run React (server):

 ```bash
   cd node
   npm install
   node index.js
 ```
-Node server should be hosted at http://localhost:8080/
+Node server should now be hosted at http://localhost:8080/

+### How it works
+YourTwitchClips utilizes Twitch API to get access of Twitch user's follow list and list of top clips from each followed channel.

+YourTwitchClips uses axios to make HTTP call from client-side to server-side, server-side then make HTTP call to Twitch API and return it back to client-side.

+Server-side takes advantage of Express module for routing and API call.

-### `npm start`
+### Disclaimer

-Runs the app in the development mode.<br />
-Open [here](https://your-twitch-clips.herokuapp.com/) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+YourTwitchClips is not affiliated with Twitch and is only used for non-profit purposes.
+All clips are properties of their respective broadcaster or Twitch, YourTwitchClips do not moderate content of any of clips.